JoePShoulak/Pokemon-Grinder/README.md

 #### Thanks

 Thanks to kidGodzilla for all his work on this project.
-Below are this thanks as well.
+Below are his thanks as well.

 Thanks to https://github.com/bertrandom/snowball-thrower for the updated information which modifies the original script to throw snowballs in Zelda.
 This C Source is much easier to start from, and has a nice object interface for creating new command sequences.